SciTools/cf-units/README.md

 see our [contributing guide](.github/CONTRIBUTING.md) for more details on how you can get involved.

-cf-units is released under a LGPL license with a shared copyright model.
-See [COPYING](COPYING) and [COPYING.LESSER](COPYING.LESSER) for full terms.
+cf-units is released under a BSD-3 license.
+See [LICENSE](LICENSE) for full terms.

 The [Met Office](https://metoffice.gov.uk) has made a significant contribution to the development, maintenance and support of this library.